 How to Build a Rain Garden

 There's a new sort of garden in town.
-They're easy to install, look good year-round, require almost no maintenance and have a positive impact on the environment.
-No wonder rain gardens have become such a hot gardening trend!
+It's easy to install, looks good year-round and has a positive impact on the environment.
+It's a rain garden

 A rain garden is a special type of garden, designed to collect stormwater runoff from a roof, driveway or other impervious surfaces.
 Rather than rushing off into a storm sewer or a local waterway, the rainwater collects in a shallow depression in your yard.
 This area is planted with native grasses and wildflowers that are specially selected for their ability to gradually absorb and filter stormwater.